Google Play App Store Updates

 As the potential originates from SA node, it propagates to atria and AV node, then bundle of his, then purkinje fibers and finally to ventricular muscles.

-Atrial contraction is seen on ECG as “p” wave.
+Atrial contraction is seen on ECG as “P” wave.

-Ventricular contraction is seen as “qrs” complex and ventricular relaxation is seen as “t” wave.
+Ventricular contraction is seen as “QRS” complex and ventricular relaxation is seen as “T” wave.

-Atrial relaxation is not visible on ECG as it’s small and occurs during ventricular contraction where the ECG is recording “qrs” complex.
+Atrial relaxation is not visible on ECG as it’s small and occurs during ventricular contraction where the ECG is recording “QRS” complex.

 ECG Principle